nixworks/public/news/2015/07/23/seven-people-are-wounded-and-three-are-dead-including-the-shooter-after-a-58-year-old-gunman-opens-fire-at-the-grand-16-movie-theater-in.md

 ### [2015-07-23](/news/2015/07/23/index.md)

-# Seven people are wounded, and three are dead (including the shooter) after a 58-year-old gunman opens fire at the Grand 16 Movie Theater in Lafayette, Louisiana during a showing of ''Trainwreck''.
+# Seven people are wounded, and three are dead (including the shooter) after a 58-year-old gunman opens fire at the Grand 16 Movie Theater in Lafayette, Louisiana during a showing of "Trainwreck".